emilynyeo/parrot_project/README.md

 # 🦜 Parrot Project

 Welcome to the **Parrot Project** repository!
 This project contains scripts and data for the analysis of parrot microbiome samples, focusing on data processing, diversity analysis, and predictive modeling.

-We are trying to see if we can identify parrots who have been smuggled from the wild into captivity.
+We are trying to see if we can identify parrots who have been smuggled from the wild into captivity 🏴‍☠️

 ---